 We went through the dining room, the study, the bedrooms, and the princess’ parlor.
 It was all very fancy, and yet stylish and not garish.
 Our tour ended in the treasury where, among other valuable pieces, we saw the ornamental crown of the Emperors.

-Sally and I wandered down into the basement levels where evidence of the previous castle could be found.
+We wandered down into the basement levels where evidence of the previous castle could be found.
 The family silver was also kept down there.

 We ate lunch in the courtyard, then wandered about enjoying the atmosphere and the views.